luizbgomide/sovereign/rules.md

 In a **hard** entry, the party arranges around the entrance, bashes it in, and charges the room in a planned pattern of entry.
 They trigger any traps over the threshold and appear [hostile](#fight) to any inhabitants, but are capable of [surprising](#encounters-and-surprise) anyone who might be watching the door.

 In a **soft** entry, the party arranges to defend and hold the door as a choke point, sufficiently far away from traps.
-One Delver opens quietly opens the door and observes.
+One Character opens quietly opens the door and observes.
 They have the opportunity to notice traps, do not appear hostile, but are incapable of surprising anyone who might be watching the door.

 ## Encounters

-When the Delvers encounter a group of NPCs in a dungeon, either from a [Wandering Encounter](#wandering-encounters) or because the room contains NPCs, then:
+When the Party encounters a group of NPCs in a dungeon, either from a [Wandering Encounter](#wandering-encounters) or because the room contains NPCs, then:

-1. The GM describes what the Delvers see/hear/smell,etc.
+1. The GM describes what the Characters see/hear/smell,etc.
-2. The Delvers choose if they want to fight, talk, run, or wait.
+2. The Players choose if they want to fight, talk, run, or wait.
 3. The GM rolls for (or chooses) the NPCs [reaction](#reaction-rolls).
 This frequently results in [parley](#parley) or in [combat](/combat).

 ### Encounters and Surprise

-Delvers are sufficiently alert when exploring a site to avoid any chance of surprise, barring a set ambush.
+Characters are sufficiently alert when exploring a site to avoid any chance of surprise, barring a set ambush.
 If they burst in on the denizens suddenly, however, the locals might be too stunned to act for a round.

 If the GM thinks this is possible, use an [opposed](#opposed-skill-checks) roll.
 Represent bursting into a room as [group](#group-checks) STR/[Exert](#exert) vs WIS/[Notice](#notice) check.
 Represent sneaking up on a group as group DEX/[Sneak](/rules#sneak) vs WIS/[Notice](#notice).

 ### Wandering Encounters

 Every so many [Turns](/rules#turn), a GM should roll `1d6` to check for a Wandering Encounter.
-On a 1, the Delvers will run into one at some point during the [Turn](/rules#turn).
+On a 1, the Characters will run into one during the [Turn](/rules#turn).
 The frequency of the check will depend on how alert and organized the site’s inhabitants are.

 The actual contents of the encounter are decided when the GM puts together the site.
 Not all encounters involve running into creatures.
 Some are mere events or situations that fit the site.
 In the same vein, not all encounters are necessarily hostile, either.
 [Reaction rolls](#reaction-rolls) should be made for all groups of creatures.